adeel26in/dockerpkg/README.md

 Installation (No requirements.txt):

-Clone this repository and install with pip:
+Clone this repository and install with pipx:

 git clone https://github.com/adeel26in/dockerpkg.git